What Can I Do with a Master's Degree in Educational Psychology?

 Beyond a Master's Degree

-If you'd like to enlarge your career prospects, you might consider earning a Ph.D. in educational psychology.
-Employers often look for job candidates with this degree, because the educational psychology field is highly specialized.
-Possible jobs for Ph.D. holders include research positions for public and private organizations, administrative positions in the public school system or teaching positions in universities and colleges.
+If you'd like to enlarge your career prospects, you might consider earning a Doctor of Philosophy in Educational Psychology.
+Employers often look for job candidates with this degree because the educational psychology field is highly specialized.
+Possible jobs for Ph.D. holders include research positions for public and private organizations, administrative positions in the public school system, or teaching positions in universities and colleges.